asmusz-adobe/AdobeSign-Resources/more/Partner oAuth Walkthrough.md

 code=CBNCKBAAHBCAABAApvoU1TLVOj_GuGynhtExjJbQNOmst9KP — This is the code your system will use to make the actual API call to get those tokens.
 You need to use this fairly immediately as it’s only valid for 5 minutes.

-api_access_point=https%3A%2F%2Fapi.na1.echosign.com%2F — This is the encoded URL which is the base URL for the account where you will need to start all your REST calls for getting tokens, sending agreements and all the other cool stuff.
+api_access_point=https%3A%2F%2Fapi.***na1***.echosign.com%2F — This is the encoded URL which is the base URL for the account where you will need to start all your REST calls for uploading docs, creating templates, getting agreement "views", sending agreements and all the other cool stuff.
+This critical thing here is the ".***na1***." part which tells your system which "shard" the customer's application is on.
+We use AWS and AZURE  to host Adobe Sign and customer's accounts may be on one af many shards in various geo-locations.
+Once you have tokens you need to make all your REST calls to the shard where their account lives.

 &state=uhuhygtf576534 — This is that “state” string your system gave us so you could know which instance of your application/platform made this request.
 You need this so you know where to take your customer “back” to and so you know which instance of your app you need to store the tokens for.